-This summer the W.M.
-Keck Science Department admitted the second class of the Summer Science Immersion Program (SScIP).
-This program was funded by a grant to The Claremont Colleges from the Howard Hughes Medical Institute.
-A group of 31 incoming Claremont McKenna, Pitzer, and Scripps science students participated in the week-long program, which was centered on the theme “The Chemistry of Life.”
+This past summer (2016) the W.M.
+Keck Science Department admitted the fourth class of the Summer Science Immersion Program (SScIP).
+This program was funded by a generous grant to The Claremont Colleges from the Howard Hughes Medical Institute (HHMI).
+A group of 22 incoming Claremont McKenna, Pitzer, and Scripps science students participated in the week-long program, which was centered on the theme “The Chemistry of Life.”
 The students lived in a residence hall on the Scripps College campus and ate their meals in the CMC dining hall.

 The first day of programming introduced students to the introductory chemistry lab.
 In addition to training in laboratory safety (close-toed shoes, goggles, and long pants!), students performed two experiments and focused on good laboratory technique and accurate data-recording.
 Students were able to build upon this knowledge later in the week when they assembled models of biomolecules, ultimately creating a polypeptide chain.

-The concept of water and life on Planet Earth was extended to the search for life in the solar system and on exoplanets (planets in solar systems outside our own), with telescope viewings of Mars and Saturn using the Keck Science telescope at the Bernard Field Station, as well as during a visit to the Griffith Observatory in Los Angeles.
+The concept of water and life on Planet Earth was extended to the search for life in the solar system and on exoplanets (planets in solar systems outside our own) during a visit to the Griffith Observatory in Los Angeles.

-Keck Science faculty and staff with expertise in biology, chemistry, and astronomy led the program.
-The instructors included David Hansen; Tom Davis, Lab Lecturer in General Chemistry; Mary Hatcher-Skeers, Professor of Chemistry and Sidney J. Weinberg Chair of Natural Science; Marion Preest, Pritzker Family Foundation Professor of Biology; Gretchen Stanton, Visiting Assistant Professor of Chemistry; and Emily Wiley, Associate Professor of Biology.
-The SScIP students also worked with Steve Naftilan, Professor of Physics, to make nighttime observations at the Keck Science telescope and Judy leMaster (Associate Professor of Psychology, SCR) and Roberto Escobar (Director, Scripps College Adademy) for a reading and discussion of Recitatif by Toni Morrison.
-Kevin Castro (CMC ‘17), Anna Cechony (SCR ‘17), Maite Cortes Garcia (PTZ, ‘17), Leonida Radford (SCR ‘17) and Maria Rivera (PTZ ‘17) served as the peer mentors.
+Keck Science faculty and staff with expertise in biology and chemistry led the program.
+The instructors included Tom Davis, Lab Lecturer in General Chemistry; Gretchen Edwalds-Gilbert, Associate Professor of Biology, Mary Hatcher-Skeers, Professor of Chemistry and Sidney J. Weinberg Chair of Natural Science; Aaron Leconte, Assistant Professor of Chemistry; and Marion Preest, Pritzker Family Foundation Professor of Biology and Interim Dean of Keck Science.
+The SScIP students also worked with Judy LeMaster (Associate Professor of Psychology, SCR) and Roberto Escobar (Director, Scripps College Academy) for a reading and discussion of Recitatif by Toni Morrison.
+Eric Cruz Grave (PTZ ’19), Ifunanya Okeke (SCR ’19), Maria Rivera (back for her third year as a mentor!!; PTZ ’17), Katherine Whitman (CMC ’19) and Michaiah Young (CMC ’18) served as the peer mentors.